 Seamus Fitzpatrick, “Charmed”

 The original Charmed TV series was rife with supernatural beings, from nymphs to demons, and leprechauns were no exception.
-However, Seamus Fitzpatrick (Mark Povinelli) appeared in only one episode.
+Although leprechauns appeared in eight episodes over the course of the series, the most notable appearance was that of Seamus Fitzpatrick (Mark Povinelli) in season five in an episode that hinged entirely on leprechauns interacting with the Charmed sisters.

-Unlike the creepy goblin-looking leprechaun in the Leprechaun movies, Seamus and friends were pretty normal looking.
+Unlike the creepy goblin-looking leprechauns in the Leprechaun movies, Seamus and his friends have a traditional leprechaun appearance combining shorter stature and charming good looks.

 Wayne Whittaker, “Supernatural”

-He’s also hard to kill.
-Just like in the Leprechaun films, iron has an ill effect on Wayne, but it doesn’t kill him.
+He’s also, as you would imagine, hard to kill.
+Just like in the lore of the Leprechaun films, iron has an ill effect on Wayne, but it doesn’t kill him.
+In the episode he appears, it proves easier to send Wayne back to his realm than to defeat him in combat.

 O’Reilly the Leprechaun, “The Simpsons”

 This is the first leprechaun on our list that completely embodies the way you probably imagine them.
-Dressed in green and small enough to hang out on your shoulder, O’Reilly the Leprechaun is voiced by Dan Castellaneta.
+Dressed in green and small enough to hang out on your shoulder, O’Reilly the Leprechaun is a recurring character in the Simpsons universe and is voiced by Dan Castellaneta.

 He isn’t a good guy, either—he picks a fight with Homer Simpson.
 He’s also Ralph’s imaginary friend and tells him to burn things.
-O’Reilly has a red-wearing doppelganger called Northern Irish.
+O’Reilly isn’t the only leprechaun in Springfield, though.
+He has a red-bedecked doppelganger called Northern Irish that, naturally, he feuds with.

 The Leprechaun, Leprechaun